Yes, Olive Garden sells its cheese graters — along with several other non-menu items

 “And here’s the best part: They gave me some cheese to go with it,” she added, holding up a takeout container filled with several blocks of hard cheese.

-Bo’s video — and the many reaction videos which directly referenced her discovery — have since generated over 10 million views on TikTok.
+Bo’s video — and the many reaction videos that directly referenced her discovery — have since generated over 10 million views on TikTok.

 Nexstar reached out to several Olive Garden locations across the U.S. to verify Bo’s claim.
 All immediately responded in the affirmative when asked if they sell their cheese graters.